-Factory settings
+Factory settings for Orbi routers

-You can return your Orbi router or satellite to its factory default settings.
-Use the end of a paper clip or a similar object to press and hold the Reset button on the back of your Orbi router or satellite for more than five seconds until the Power LED starts blinking amber.
-Your Orbi router or satellite resets, and returns to the factory default settings.
+You can return your Orbi router to its factory settings.
+Use the end of a paper clip or a similar object to press and hold the Reset button on the back of your Orbi router for at least seven seconds.
+Your Orbi router resets, and returns to the factory settings.

-Factory settings for Orbi router model RBRE960B
+Factory settings for Orbi router model RBR860

-The following table shows the factory default settings for Orbi router model RBRE960B.
+The following table shows the factory default settings for Orbi router model RBR860.